A-312/node-blueconfig/packages/blueconfig/README.md

 Thanks to [browserify](http://browserify.org/), `blueconfig` can be used for web applications too.
 To do so,

 * Use [`brfs`](https://www.npmjs.com/package/brfs) to ensure the `fs.loadFileSync` schema-loading calls are inlined at build time rather than resolved at runtime (in Gulp, add `.transform(brfs)` to your browserify pipe).
 * To support *"loading configuration from a `http://foo.bar/some.json` URL"*, build a thin wrapper around blueconfig using your favorite http package (e.g. [`superagent`](https://visionmedia.github.io/superagent/)).
-Typically, in the success callback, call blueconfig's `load()` on the body of the response.
+Typically, in the success callback, call blueconfig's `merge()` on the body of the response.

 ## Contributing